 Pricing: Waygo is a 100% app on Android and iOS.

-14. Pimsleur — Learning through audios
+14. Pimsleur — Learning through audio

 Here is my complete Pimsleur review.